Skip to main content

 Irish Aid has funded Christian Aid Ireland’s work across the world since 2004.
 From 2017-2022, Irish Aid funding enabled Christian Aid Ireland and its local partners to directly reach more than 1.5 million people in 13 countries through projects that helped alleviate poverty and tackle inequality, as well as reaching some of the most marginalised communities facing human rights violations and violence.

 Irish Aid currently funds Christian Aid Ireland’s work in ten core countries – with a focus on boosting development and tackling chronic crises.
-This four-year-long funding stream runs until 2027.
 Irish Aid also provides additional emergency funding for lifesaving aid when disaster strikes countries with a Christian Aid presence.

 Christian Aid works through local organisations and is committed to providing solidarity and support to our partners who often work in extremely challenging and restrictive conditions.